AKASHSHARMA5/Bookmark-App/README.md

    - Check Supabase redirect URL configuration
    - Ensure URLs use `https` in production

+3. **Google consent screen shows "Signing in to xxx.supabase.co":**
+   - This is expected when using Supabase Auth with Google.
+The OAuth flow uses Supabase’s callback URL (`https://your-project.supabase.co/auth/v1/callback`), so Google shows that domain.
+   - To improve branding: complete [Google’s app verification](https://support.google.com/cloud/answer/9110914) so your OAuth consent screen can show your app name and logo.
+For internal or testing apps, the Supabase URL is normal and does not affect security.

 ### DELETE Events Not Propagating

 If DELETE events don't appear in other tabs: